The Anti-Minimalist Guide to Decorating With Rich Colors

-Look, I don’t have anything against hyper-minimalist, Scandinavian-style interiors—I mean, their sleek, simple look is inarguably chic—but sometimes, especially around this time of year, you just want a rich-looking space full of saturated hues.
+We don’t have anything against hyper-minimalist, Scandinavian-style interiors—their sleek, simple look is verifiably chic—but sometimes you just want a rich-looking space full of saturated hues.
 Autumn is less about neons or primary colors and more about slate grays, burgundy reds, and indigo blues; jewel tones and dark, moody neutrals.

-If you’re looking for inspiration to help turn your light, airy living room or bedroom into a cozy hideaway for a long winter of snuggling up inside, these 10 stunning spaces and corresponding shopping ideas will help.
+If you’re looking for ways to turn a light, airy living room or bedroom into a cozy hideaway for a long winter of snuggling up inside, these stunning spaces and corresponding shopping ideas will help.

-You don’t have to commit to painting an entire room a color you might not be into next spring; instead, try a throw pillow, blanket, or maybe consider painting a nightstand or dresser.
-Use the 20 photos below as your guide.
+You don’t have to commit to painting an entire room a color you might not be into next spring; instead, try a throw pillow, blanket, or even a nightstand or dresser.
+Use the 20 photos ahead as your guide.

 Skyline Furniture Button Tufted Velvet Chaise Settee, $488; at Target